raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### x-&lt;other&gt;

-x-&lt;other&gt; authentication methods do not have any specific settings defined, as their implementation is unknown as a standard for RAML.
-These security schemes may only include a description and a describedBy section, to allow documentation of the intended use of the security scheme.
-The following is an example:
+x-&lt;other&gt; authentication methods do not have any specific settings defined, as the implementation of these methods is unknown as a standard to RAML.
+These security schemes might include only the description and describedBy sections to allow documentation of the intended use of the security scheme.
+The following example shows such a security scheme:

 ```yaml
 #%RAML 1.0